Can adults have braces?

 What are the limitations of adult orthodontics?

 Other than lack of jaw growth, there are other factors that sometimes complicate adult orthodontic treatment.
-These may be clinical aspects such as existing gum problems, loss of or damage to teeth, numerous fillings, crowns and bridges.
+These may be clinical aspects to consider such as existing gum problems, loss of or damage to teeth, numerous fillings, crowns, bridges, and implants.
 There are also social aspects to consider like a busy career or family matters.

-How is adult orthodontics different to teenage orthodontics?
+How is adult orthodontics different from teenage orthodontics?

 Tooth movement can sometimes be slower in adults, so treatment in some cases can take a little longer.
 This is especially true if there are spaces to close.
 The teeth and their surrounding tissues also take longer to adapt to the new tooth positions.
 Some adults also take a little longer to get used to the initial discomfort associated with braces.